mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "This wall of shapes.
 It...
 It doesn't end.
 It wraps around to the backside.
 They're forming a sphere around Ara."

 Every eye in the room looked up at once, silently processing what such a thing could mean.
 For themselves, for their families.
-They were all convinced that this enemy lived like them, thought like them: hostile and intelligent, surviving within the confines of the natural world.
+They were all convinced that this enemy lived like them, thought like them: hostile and intelligent, surviving within the confines of some planet where they came from.

+I continued, "These shapes, they have barely any thickness at all.
+They don't appear to be vehicles of any kind.
+They're more like... sails?"

 Fajro took his finger off of the microphone lever and yelled across the room, "Kavva, how close is Liffa to the obscura?"